0xAX/linux-insides/Misc/linux-misc-1.md

 Getting started with the Linux Kernel Development
 ---------------------------------------------------------------------------------

-The main point of this paragraph is to answer two questions: What to do and what not to do before sending your first patch to the Linux kernel.
+The main point of this paragraph is to answer two questions: what to do and what not to do before sending your first patch to the Linux kernel.
 Please, do not confuse this `to do` with `todo`.
 I have no answer what you can fix in the Linux kernel.
 I just want to tell you my workflow during experimenting with the Linux kernel source code.

 First of all I pull the latest updates from Linus's repo with the following commands: